-Venus De Milo- It’s the Venus De Milo!
+Venus De Milo- It’s the Venus de Milo!

 The Marriage at Cana- The size, color, and detail interest me here.

 The Coronation of Napoleon- This is the biggest canvas the Louvre has.
 Maybe Napoleon was compensating for his size when he had it commissioned?
 Who knows.
-But I do know is that I love the detail and the grandeur of this painting.
+But I do know that I love the detail and the grandeur of this painting.
 It’s impressive.

-I forget the name of this painting.
-I just like it.
+La Grande Odalisque- I just like it.
 It’s simple.

 Liberty Leading the Way- This is a classic image of the French Revolution.
 Liberty is uniting all walks of life against tyranny.
-I’ve seen this painting in a few books and it was good to see it in real life.
+I’ve seen this painting in a few books, and it was good to see it in real life.